-I graduated college in May of 2017 - ready to be part of the "real world" and finally put all the goals I'd been making my whole life, into action.
-I was part of 5 different clubs at school while also balancing classes and my (very important) social life.
-But soon enough, my days were occupied by my full-time job and responsibilities.
+I graduated college in May of 2017 - ready to be part of the "real world" and finally figure out what I actually wanted to do in life.
+In school, I was part of 5 different clubs, while also balancing classes and my (very important) social life.
+But just three weeks later, my days were occupied by a new school: the full-time job.

-With that, however, I all of a sudden felt like I didn’t always know who I was.
-I was going through what some would call a major adjustment.
-Instead of going out with friends every weekend (starting on Thursdays) or making singing covers on Youtube, I was coming home from work exhausted, only wanting to sleep or watch Netflix.
-I grew into this habit, (occasionally cooking for myself too!) but constantly had this lingering feeling that I wasn't doing enough with my time.
-As a Punjabi woman, I also felt disconnected from my culture and my heritage because there was no longer this readily-available outlet for me to bond with others just like me.
-I had to seek out my experiences.
+However, once the initial adjustment had passed, I started to feel like I didn’t always know who I was and was also unnerved by the pressure of needing to know who I was.
+Instead of creating singing covers on Youtube or going out with my friends on Thursdays, I was coming home from work exhausted from my commute, only wanting to sleep or watch Netflix.
+I grew into this habit, (with the occasional homemade dinner) but I constantly had this lingering feeling that I wasn't doing enough with my time.
+As a Punjabi woman, I also felt disconnected from my culture and my heritage; there was no longer this readily-available outlet for me to bond with others just like myself.
+I now had to seek out my experiences.

 Fast forward a year and I begun to see a change.
 I realized that I probably wasn't the only recent grad that was feeling this way and that if I wanted to do more, I needed to stop putting it off.

 So with that, I slowly crawled out of the rut and pushed myself into new, but familiar interests.
 I knew I loved food, bhangra dance, and writing and over the course of just a few months, I joined The Buttermilk Company, won a Bhangra dance competition, and performed at open mic nights.

 With these added commitments, my schedule became even busier, but I would regret it if didn't at least make the effort.
 I have to constantly remind myself to not get too comfortable but I'm really excited to see what's next.